 Program Philosophy and Model of Training.
-In accordance with the goals of the University of Miami (UM), the mission of the Department of Psychology is to acquire, advance, and disseminate knowledge within the Psychological and Biobehavioral Sciences.
+The mission of the Department of Psychology is to acquire, advance, and disseminate knowledge within the Psychological and Biobehavioral Sciences.
 The philosophy and model of training for the UM program in clinical psychology is that of a scientist-practitioner model, as elaborated at the Boulder Conference in 1949, with a somewhat greater emphasis on the clinical science component.
-To facilitate the clinical science component, the UM program uses a "mentor model" for research training, in that applicants are admitted to the program based in part on their "match" with the research interests of a specific faculty mentor.
+The UM program uses a "mentor model" for research training, in that applicants are admitted to the program based in part on their "match" with the research interests of a specific faculty mentor.
 Mentors closely supervise the research activities of the students working in their labs.
 The UM clinical program prepares students to contribute to the advancement of knowledge in the field and to practice clinical psychology.
 In addition to providing broad and general training in clinical psychology, the program provides training in one of the following substantive areas of focus within clinical psychology: adult, child, pediatric, and health psychology.
-The UM clinical program's philosophy and model of training is both compatible with the mission of the University and is appropriate to promote the science and practice of psychology.
+The UM clinical program's philosophy and model of training is both compatible with the mission of the University and promotes the science and practice of psychology.

 Integration of Science and Practice.
-Following from the program's philosophy, the educational model and curriculum plan focus on two major and interrelated goals that integrate science and practice: I) to produce graduates who have the requisite knowledge and skills to produce and disseminate knowledge in clinical science and who understand the interface between science and practice, and 2) to produce graduates who have the requisite knowledge and skills for entry into the practice of professional clinical psychology with a track-specific area of focus (adult, child, pediatric or health clinical psychology), and who understand and value the importance of a scientific basis to clinical practice.
+Following from the program's philosophy, the educational model and curriculum plan focus on two major and interrelated goals that integrate science and practice: 1) to produce graduates who have the requisite knowledge and skills to produce and disseminate knowledge in clinical science and who understand the interface between science and practice, and 2) to produce graduates who have the requisite knowledge and skills for entry into the practice of professional clinical psychology with a track-specific area of focus (adult, child, pediatric or health clinical psychology), and who understand and value the importance of a scientific basis to clinical practice.